 Solvent.
 Water.
-The main vehicle for our Renewing Serum.
+The main vehicle for our water based products

-Emollient.
+Emollient and skin conditioning.
 Argan oil.
 A staple for us.
-It is obtained from kernels of Moroccan Argania Spinosa, i.e. argan nuts.
+It is obtained from the non-roasted organic kernels of Moroccan Argania Spinosa, i.e. argan nuts.
 We love it in almost everything, and especially like its repairing qualities.
-It is slightly higher in oleic acid, but is usually suitable for clog prone skin.
-Argan oil contains a fair amount of lupeol, which has anti-inflammatory properties.
+It is slightly higher in oleic acid, but is usually suitable for clog prone skin, as it contains a fair amount of lupeol, a triterpenoid with anti-inflammatory benefits.

 Humectant and skin protecting.
 Technically a sugar alcohol, glycerin is one of the oldest, most common and most versatile humectants used in cosmetics.
-Glycerin moisturises and protects the skin, accelerates skin barrier recovery and has anti-microbial properties, among other things.
-This particular variety is made from European rapeseed.
+It moisturises and protects the skin, accelerates skin barrier recovery and has antimicrobial properties, among other things.
+For our Cream we use vegetable, rapeseed-derived glycerin.

 Emulsifier and skin conditioning.
 An emulsifier, put simply, enables the mixing of water and oil into an emulsion.
 This particular one is extremely mild, non-allergenic, and non-irritating, suitable for delicate and sensitive skin.
 It's a natural, plant-based and highly stable lysophospholipid extracted from a non-GMO soybean source, which is also able to reduce transepidermal water loss (TEWL), maintaining moisture in the skin and strengthening the integrity of the skin barrier.
 Bonus: it also enhances collagen and elastin production.